 When writing a loan agreement, you should follow a few best practices that can help you create an easy-to-use and enforceable contract:

 - Understand key terms: You must know many terms in a business loan agreement.
-These may include “balloon payment,” “amortization,” “factor rate,” and much more.
-Know every term used in your contract to know what it means.
+These may include “balloon payment,” “amortization,” and more.
+Familiarize yourself with these terms so you understand all provisions thoroughly.

-- Consider co-signers or guarantors: Many businesses, especially startups, are risky investments.
-A co-signer or guarantor agrees to pay the loan if the business cannot.
+- Consider cosigners or guarantors: Many businesses, especially startups, are risky investments.
+A cosigner or guarantor agrees to pay the loan if the business cannot do so.
 Personal guarantees can help ensure you get paid for the loan you provided.

 - Use appropriate attachments: Many business loans are complex documents.
 If you want to include additional documents to support the loan agreement, add them to the loan agreement and incorporate them by reference.
 This might consist of a purchase agreement or other business documents related to the transaction.